yohanlegars/Hand-Commands/BLOG.md

 |-------------------|----------------|--------------------|----------------|------------------------------------|
 | NVIDIA Tesla P100 |        1       | 8vCPU, 30 GB memory|Ubuntu 20.04 LTS|Balanced persistent disk (size 50GB)|

 We trained a Yolov5 small with a batch size of 42 and 200 epochs.
-The following hyperparameters were used:
+Below we show a list of all the hyperparameters.
+It is important to point out that we purposely set the image flip left-right (fliplr) to 0 so that the "left" and "right" signs are not confused during training.

  - lr0: 0.01  # initial learning rate (SGD=1E-2, Adam=1E-3)
  - lrf: 0.01  # final OneCycleLR learning rate (lr0 * lrf)